-Figure 7.4 presents the NARs in secondary school by district.
-It shows that Musanze district is among the districts with a NAR between 20 and 30%.
+The map presented in Figure 7.4 below presents the NAR in secondary school by district.
+It shows that Nyamasheke district is ranked among the districts with a NAR of between 15% and 20% for secondary school, which is below the national average.

-The national average is around 21%; the rural area average is 18.2% and the urban area average 37.4%.
+Across all Nyamasheke district, the NAR in secondary school is 15.4%.
+The national average is around 21%, the Western Province figure 18.3%, the rural area average 18.2%, and the urban area average 37.4%.